erxclau/amazon-location-service-demo/README.md

 This is a proof-of-concept for using some [Amazon Location Service](https://aws.amazon.com/location/) APIs to mark a location on a map.
 This map is centered in Ann Arbor, Michigan.

-This uses a native HTML datalist and search input to achieve text autocomplete.
-These are not very stylistically customizable so it may be better to use a library to create a [combo box](https://en.wikipedia.org/wiki/Combo_box) or search box, or make a custom on your own (though I wouldn't recommend the latter for accessibility and standards reasons).
+This currently uses jQuery UI to create the [autocomplete searchbox](https://jqueryui.com/autocomplete/).
+It is possible to create a similar UI with native HTML using a [datalist](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/datalist) and [search input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/search) but datalists are not particularly customizable.
+There are a plethora of other libraries that implement [combo]((https://en.wikipedia.org/wiki/Combo_box)) or search boxes.
+One can also build the search box on their own, though there are accessibility and standards considerations.

 ## Set up AWS